owncloud-archive/documentation/admin_manual/configuration_files/external_storage/auth_mechanisms.rst

 ..
 Note:: There is a workaround that allows background file scanning when using **Log-in credentials, save in session**, and that is using Ajax cron mode.
-   (See :doc:`../../configuration_server/background_jobs_configuration`.).
+   (See :doc:`../../configuration_server/background_jobs_configuration`.)
 Be
-   aware that this Ajax cron mode need user actively browsing the WebGUI of ownCloud.
+   aware that the Ajax cron mode is triggered by browsing the ownCloud Web GUI.

 Public-key Mechanisms
 ---------------------